-Upon arrival in Ushuaia, you will journey to your hotel (taxis to and from the bus station should cost less than $10 US dollars).
+Upon arrival in Ushuaia, you will be transferred to your hotel.
 Ushuaia is a small town, and it is really easy to get around on foot.

 Take the afternoon to explore the town, learn about the region’s rich history at the Prisoners’ Museum, or visit the Galleria of Fuegian History (it has a lovely restaurant as well!).
 Please, don’t forget the local gastronomy!
 Ushuaia has the best seafood in Argentina.

 This bus trip allows you to see the landscape of other, lesser-known parts of Chile, and will give you a much more complete perspective of the area.
 However, we understand that it is a long journey, and can be a very tiring day.
 For an additional cost, you can choose a less adventurous option; from Torres del Paine, you can drive back to El Calafate and then fly to Ushuaia.

 Today we’ll pick you up from your hotel to start a 10-hour, moderate difficulty, adventure in Tierra del Fuego National Park, just 7.4 miles away from the city and bordering the shore of the famous Beagle Channel.